We independently research, test, and recommend the best products; you can learn more about our review process here.

 The Lowrance Elite FS 7 is a fantastic fish finder for kayaks.

 Its just the right size for easy mounting options and shallow water fishing takes full advantage of the FS 7’s SideScan and fantastic imaging.
 It’s also perfect for smaller bass boats and jon boats as well.

-The Active Imaging transducer truly shines in shallow water thanks to incredibly fast ping speed, which results in highly detailed images.
+This is one of the best Lowrance fish finders with the Active Imaging transducer truly shines in shallow water thanks to incredibly fast ping speed, which results in highly detailed images.

 The faster the ping, the detail rich the feedback.
 Since the Elite FS 7 features Lowrance’s SolarMAX HD screens, you won’t miss any of that detail, even in full sunlight and from extreme angles.